D-Ramo/Fashion-MNIST-10-VAE/README.md

 # Fashion-MNIST-10-VAE
 This Jupyter Notebook implements a Variational Autoencoder (VAE) to generate images of clothing items from the Fashion-MNIST dataset.
-The notebook uses TensorFlow and Keras to build and train the VAE model.
+The notebook uses pyTorch to build and train the VAE model.

 # Dataset
 The dataset used in this notebook is the Fashion-MNIST dataset, which is a collection of 70,000 grayscale images of 10 different clothing items, each of which is 28x28 pixels in size.
 The dataset is split into 60,000 training images and 10,000 testing images.